 Cholesterol is a fatty substance that builds up in your bloodstream.
 High cholesterol can damage arteries.
-This puts you at higher risk of peripheral arterial disease (PAD).
-PAD is a disease of arteries in the legs.
-If you have PAD, it’s likely that arteries in other parts of the body are diseased, too.
-That puts you at high risk of heart attack and other heart diseases.
+That puts you at higher risk for peripheral arterial disease (PAD).
+This is a disease of arteries in the legs.
+If you have PAD, it’s likely that arteries in other parts of your body are diseased, too.
+That puts you at high risk for heart attack and other heart diseases.
 Read on to learn how high cholesterol can lead to PAD and affect your health.

 What Is Cholesterol?